Würzburg: Rail

 The city's main station is a central hub for long-distance and regional services.
 Würzburg lies at the southern end of the Hanover-Würzburg high-speed rail line that offers frequent InterCityExpress and InterCity connections to cities such as Cologne, Frankfurt, Hanover, Hamburg, Munich, Nuremberg and Vienna.
 In addition to the main station, there are two regional stations, Würzburg-South and Würzburg Zell.

 Trams/Trains

 Würzburg has a tram network of five lines with a length of 19.7 km.

 The proposed Line 6 from Hauptbahnhof (Main Station) to Hubland university campus via Residenz is scheduled to be completed after 2018.

 Buses

 27 bus lines connect several parts of the city and the inner suburbs.
 Twenty-five bus lines connect the Landkreis Würzburg to the city.

 Port

 The Main river flows into the Rhine and is connected to the Danube via the Rhine-Main-Danube Canal.
 This makes it part of a trans-European waterway connecting the North Sea to the Black Sea.

+Air

+The city does not have its own airport.
+The nearest airports are: